We are Attention Brokers

 So, how do we hijack the attention of our audience away from the myriad of other images vying for their eyeballs?

 Of course, there’s always the cheap tricks – do something shocking or disgusting.
 If you’re funny, I mean really funny you could always make a hilarious video and hope… However, that low hanging fruit has pretty much been harvested.

-For serious brands with an actual message, here’s the White Knuckle suggestion.
+For serious brands with an actual message, here’s the WK suggestion.